mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Katagiri Roshi:** Mm-hmm.

-**Same person:** So if the things I imagine and the things I cannot imagine are all part of my mind.
-Is Tony’s mind part of my mind?
+**Same person:** So if the things I imagine and the things I cannot imagine are all part of my mind, is Tony’s mind part of my mind?

 **Katagiri Roshi:** Sure.
-Not part of your mind; Tony’s mind is already contents of your mind.
-Because Tony’s mind is already something existing on the same and one level.
+Not part of your mind; Tony’s mind is already *contents* of your mind, because Tony’s mind is already something existing on the same and one level.
 So that’s why all sentient beings must be accepted simultaneously, before you analyze, synthesize.
 That’s why you have to accept all sentient beings.

-So your mind is Tony’s mind, it is already separated, but basically you have to accept, totally.
-That is called Tony’s mind is your mind, Tony’s mind is a part of your mind, or Tony’s mind is the same mind as you.
+So your mind is Tony’s mind; it is already separated, but basically you have to accept, totally.
+That is called “Tony’s mind is your mind”, “Tony’s mind is a part of your mind”, or “Tony’s mind is the same mind as you”.
 But this is already dualistic.
-But you should accept totally.
+So you should accept totally.
 What do I mean?
-This is Tony’s mind is nothing but the difference *from you*.
+“This is Tony’s mind” is nothing but the difference *from you*.
 So that means what?
-Tony’s mind is a content of your life.
+Tony’s mind is the content of your life.

 *[Tape break.]*

-That means, if you see the Tony’s different type of Tony’s mind, it is already, well, you can see your mind.
-It is exactly your mind.
+...
+That means, if you see the different type of Tony’s mind, it is already you can see your mind, it is exactly your mind.
 So other’s story is not other’s story, other’s story is your story.
 Do you understand?

 That means in the human world, there are different kind of human beings exist.
 Good person, bad person, very cruel person, many beings exist.
-Hells, hungry ghosts, fighting spirits, and, you know, the bodhisattvas, celestial beings, human beings, many beings exist.
-Many beings can be seen objectively in your world, but their stories are not other’s stories.
-[They’re] your stories.
-So you can see that hells, hungry ghosts, fighting spirits, celestial beings, etc. can exist within you.
+Hells, hungry ghosts, fighting spirits, and, you know, the bodhisattvas, celestial beings, human beings – many beings exist.
+And many beings can be seen objectively in your world, but their stories are not other’s stories, [they’re] your stories.
+So you can see the hells, hungry ghosts, fighting spirits, celestial beings, etc. can exist within you.
 Do you understand?

-So you cannot criticize, you can’t treat others very badly, anyway.
+So you cannot criticize others, you cannot treat others very badly, anyway.
 Well, whoever they are.
-So that’s why I say always, even though you can see, you can catch, even though the person, let’s say, bank robber, you know, bank robber, you can arrest him, but you cannot treat him very badly.
-You have to treat him or her anyway gently because they are nothing different from you.
-So you have to treat him.
-But he did something wrong, that’s why we have to put him in a different place, that is called jail.
-We say jail, but even though they live in a jail, but they are not different from you.
-But they did something, that’s why we have to anyway arrest for a while in a different place.
+So that’s why I say always, even though [...] let’s say a bank robber, you can arrest him, but you cannot treat him very badly.
+You have to treat him or her gently, because they are nothing different from you.
+So you have to treat him [gently]; but he did something wrong, that’s why we have to put him in a different place, that is called jail.
+We say “jail”, but even though they live in a jail, they are not different from you.
+But they did something, that’s why we have to arrest them for a while in a different place.
 In order to reflect upon themselves. *[He chuckles.]* Anyway, we can give an opportunity to come back to the human world, *tathagatagarbha*’s world.

 That is completely the fundamental way of thinking.
-Where is fundamental way of thinking is placed, you have to accept completely all sentient beings.
-But if you deal with human beings, [...], very intellectually: you are a bad boy, so you should be in jail.
-So if you are in jail, you are completely different person.
+Where this fundamental way of thinking is placed, you have to accept completely all sentient beings.
+But if you deal with human beings [...] very intellectually: you are a bad boy, so you should be in jail; if you are in jail, you are completely different person.

 So wherever you may be, always there is such an attitude.
 Such a fundamental way of thinking operates constantly.

 What is the question?

-#### 30:52

 **Question:** In a culture where this is fundamentally accepted, wouldn’t it be a very democratic culture?
 And there wouldn’t be hierarchy?